Our 9-Stop 🗺️ West-Coast India Travel Plan

 The estimated budget for our entire trip came to a total of €3,479.
 The only other cost not accounted for was our holiday insurance (€109).
 Adding this in makes a grand total of €3,588 (€1,794 per person).

-India Travel Plan: How it Played Out
+How Our Plan Played Out

 This, then, was our plan.
 Quite an eclectic mix of destinations and cultures.
 Our itinerary was pretty well worked out, with some flexibility around halfway through.
 We traveled from February through to the middle of March, covering just over 20,000 kms.